Service Rate Control in Queues with Abandonments: Optimal policy when customers pay at arrival

 where $q(i)=\sup_{a\in A(i)}\{-q_{ii}(a)\}$, and

 then there exists a stationary deterministic policy that attains the maximum infinite-horizon discounted reward. \end{theorem} Note that (i) and (ii) follow immediately from our assumptions.
-For (iii), we can choose $\omega^\prime(i)=i^2$, $M^\prime=\lambda+\mu_++\theta$, $b_1^\prime=3\lambda$ and $b_2^\prime=\lambda$.
+Define $\mu_-=\min\{\mu(A)\}$ and $\mu_+=\max\{\mu(A)\}$.
+Then for (iii), we can choose $\omega^\prime(i)=\max\{i^2,1\}$, $M^\prime=\lambda+\mu_++\theta$, $b_1^\prime=3\lambda$ and $b_2^\prime=\lambda$.
 Thus, (i), (ii) and (iii) are all satisfied and there exists a stationary deterministic policy that attains the maximum infinite-horizon discounted reward.
 For a stationary deterministic policy $\pi\in\mathbb{F}$, if the system starts in state $i$ and the discount factor is $\alpha$, then the value function can be simplified to

-where $a_{X^\pi(t)}$ denotes the action taken in state $X^\pi(t)$ at time $t$ under policy $\pi$ and the expectation is taken with respect to the continuous time Markov chain under policy.
+where $a_{X^\pi(t)}$ denotes the action taken in state $X^\pi(t)$ at time $t$ under policy $\pi$ and the expectation is taken with respect to the continuous time Markov chain under policy $\pi$.

-We next prove that the optimal service rate is monotone increasing in the number of customers in the system.
+We begin by stating the main result of this subsection.
+Specifically, we prove that the optimal service rate control policy is monotone under the infinite-horizon discounted reward criterion. \begin{theorem} The optimal policy $\pi^*$ that maximizes the infinite-horizon discounted reward is monotone non-decreasing in the number of customers in the system. \end{theorem}

+The remainder of this subsection is dedicated to proving this main result.
 For an optimal policy $\pi^*\in\mathbb{F}$, let $a_i^*$ be the optimal action in state $i$.
 From the optimality equation in (\ref{OE2}), we know that the optimal policy satisfies the equations

 Then, we can expand the equations in (\ref{OE1}) as follows

 For any vector $v$ and $i\geq 0$, define $\Delta v(i)=v(i+1)-v(i)$.
 Then from (\ref{EEv1}) with some algebra we have

 Similarly, define, for $i\geq 0$, $\Delta^2 v(i)=\Delta v(i+1)-\Delta v(i)$ and for $i\geq 1$, $w(i)=-f(a_{i+1}^*)+f(a_i^*)-\mu(a_{i+1}^*)\Delta v^*(i)+\mu(a_i^*)\Delta v^*(i-1)$, we then have